viamrobotics/camera-servers/README.md

         "stream": "color",
         "width_px": 1280, // whatever the actual height and width of your images are "height_px": 720,
-    // you can get intrinsics by calling GetProperties on the intel GRPC camera server, too "intrinsic_parameters": {
+    // you can get intrinsics by calling GetProperties on the intel gRPC camera server, too "intrinsic_parameters": {
             "height_px": 720,
             "width_px": 1280,